 - Manager: Claudio Giráldez

 The youngest coach in La Liga led O Celtiña back to Europe with a back-three that unleashed Iago Aspas between the lines.
-Depth is thin, yet Giráldez’s data-driven rotations kept legs fresh last spring; repeat that trick and Balaídos could host European nights well into 2026.
+Depth is thin, yet Claudio Giráldez’s data-driven rotations kept legs fresh last season.
+Repeat that trick and Balaídos could host European nights well into 2026.

 Elche CF